mleverance/uark-swc-files/README.md

 # uark-swc-files

+University of Arkansas
+Software Carpentry
+March 18-19, 2019

-Data files used to teach Software Carpentry Bash and Python lessons.
+This repository includes the files used to teach Bash and Python lessons, and resources for learning.